Double Tenth Agreement: Failure of the Double Tenth Agreement

 After the signing of the treaty, relations quickly declined between the KMT and CCP.
 In private conversations with Mao, it is evident that he did not see the talks as a way for peace between the CCP and KMT.
 Mao states "Our policy was set long ago – to give tit for tat, to fight for every inch of land".
 Mao was unwilling to abandon his revolutionary goals which implied to the KMT that the CCP would not lay down their arms and become a party opposition in a democratic coalition.

 There is also evidence of Chiang not viewing the talks earnestly.
 Chiang used the talks as a way to reduce international pressure on the KMT party as well as a stalling tactic to help assist his primary goal of eliminating the CCP.
 A secret telegram sent on 29 September by Chiang to various commanders-in-chief stated "The purpose of the current negotiation with the Communist Party is to find out its demands and purposes and to reduce international pressure on us".
 Later onwards in the telegram Chiang orders his commanders to occupy the major cities in the previously occupied Japanese zones.
 The military advantage gained over the CCP through doing this would then be used to make the CCP submit to the KMT.
 If the CCP refused to submit to the military rule of the KMT, then they would be eliminated "as bandits".

 The treaty between the CCP and KMT ultimately failed.
 Neither side wished to compromise with each other as it would result in a future where their respective party could not gain complete control over China.
 The KMT would not agree to a treaty in which they would have to give up many of their advantages held over the CCP and the CCP did not desire to be in a position within the new government in which they could not gain complete power.
-As well as years of poor relations between the two parties, and a general mistrust of each side, the Double Tenth Agreement resulted in failure and by 1946, civil war had erupted between the CCP and KMT.
+As well as years of poor relations between the two parties, and a general mistrust of each side, the Double Tenth Agreement resulted in failure and by 1946, civil war between the CCP and KMT had erupted again.